 Graphics

+Make sure that you reference your graphics in your report.
+Explain where the information came from, and how it is relevant to the problem and solution you are discussing

 Potential problems and solutions

-Cartwright, and Cooper, (2014) added that people engaged in different activities, therefore, it was not clear to establish the processes that one might make a person end their stress.
+Cartwright and Cooper (2014) added that people engaged in different activities, therefore, it was not clear to establish the processes that one might make a person end their stress.
 Workers came from various backgrounds and considered different situations as causes of stress to their lives.
 The solution to that could be engaging the employees through cognitive tests through which they may check their preference for the jobs that they performed and the outcomes or effects of the processes on their rational reasoning.

 Another potential problem being that workers endured stress differently and others went unnoticed.
 There existed cases that employees would get stressed and needed assistance but would seem physically stable.
 The circumstance might impede the process of intervening the stress levels of the employee.
 Resolving the scenario requires seeking from the workers their feelings at given moments through questionnaires at a personal level.